Giant Abseil, Waitomo Caves, New Zealand - RooWanders

 Abseil, Cave and Glow Worms in Waitomo | New Zealand

-I have hiked in the mountains, dived in the sea, flown in the skies, cruised the fiords and walked on the glaciers of New Zealand.
+I have hiked in the mountains, dived in the sea, flown in the skies, cruised the sounds and walked on the glaciers of New Zealand.
 One year and three months in, we added a new activity: Abseiling into the Waitomo Caves.

 We were nearing the end of our month-long trip around the North Island, which started right after a dreadful work exchange in Auckland.
 The terrible end turned out to be a blessing as Auckland went into lockdown the day after we left the state!